trevordbunch/cis411_lab0/labreports/LAB_MichaelMourelatos.md

     - Build is what establishes what will be used, tested, or run.
 In this example, we are using Yarn, so, Build sets up Yarn so it can be used.

-    - Docker is a [platform that creates an isolated enviornment for running applications](https://www.jenkins.io/doc/book/installing/docker/).
+    - Docker is a [platform that creates an isolated environment for running applications](https://www.jenkins.io/doc/book/installing/docker/).
 This allows the code as shown to be run, and being able to install Yarn.

     - The "image: circleci/node:10.3" is a docker image which entails it is the project/code selected to be scanned.